Life before and after independence from Standard Oil.

-John D. Rockefeller in 1970 founded Standard Oil Company.
-By 1890, his complete dominance of the U.S. petroleum industry put every small oil venture in his path at risk.
-The Ohio Oil Company was founded to fight back – but was quickly absorbed.
+John D. Rockefeller in 1870 founded Standard Oil Company, and by 1890 his complete dominance of the U.S. petroleum industry put every small oil venture in his path at risk.
+The Ohio Oil Company was founded to fight back.

-Independent producers found themselves with only one market, Standard Oil Company, and their own oversupply of crude oil driving prices down.
+As U.S. petroleum production grew, independent producers found themselves with only one market — Standard Oil Company — and their own oversupply of crude oil driving prices down.
 Rockefeller believed only a few large, vertically integrated oil companies could survive and prosper; smaller companies simply could not.
-“We will take your burden,” Rockefeller said.
+“We will take your burden,” Rockefeller told these companies.
 “We will utilize your ability; we will give you representation; we will all unite together and build a substantial structure on the basis of cooperation.”

 With the power of the Standard Oil Trust behind it, the Ohio Oil Company quickly expanded production.
 In 1906, Rockefeller sent Donnell to investigate possibilities in Casey, Illinois, where an abundance of oil and the absence of transportation to eastern refineries promised low prices at the well.